dr4ke616/MMM-Dublin-Bus/README.md

 - Set the `language`, default is set to `en`
 - Set the stop number with the `stopNumber` value.
 Stop numbers can be found on the [Dublin Bus Route Planner](https://www.dublinbus.ie/Route-Planner/)
-- The `updateInterval` is used to determine the polling frequency of the Dublin Bus API
+- The `updateInterval` is used to determine the polling frequency of the Dublin Bus API.
+The default is set to 10 seconds.